zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

     ```

 5. Setting variables to create forecast with below commands
-    - prim_load : is the variable having inline primary data
+    - prim_load: is the variable having inline primary data
-    - add_load : is the variable having inline additional data
+    - add_load: is the variable having inline additional data

     ```Python
     #primary data